New Moon Day

 New moon day is the first day of God's month.
 In the evening of the full moon, the new full moon will rise as the sun sets.The next morning, is the first day of God's month.
 We read of this in 1 Samuel and Ezekiel 46.

 The moon is full and new when the moon is on the opposite side of the earth as the sun.
 There is a new moon about every 29.5 days.

 New Moon Day is Holy Day

-First, I have found according to scripture that the first day of God's month, new moon day, is a holy day.
+First, I have found according to scripture that the moon day, is a holy day.
 Here are some scriptures which tell us this:

 Ezekiel 46:1 Thus saith the Lord GOD; The gate of the inner court that looketh toward the east shall be shut the six working days; but on the sabbath it shall be opened, and in the day of the new moon it shall be opened.

 2 Kings 4:22 And she called unto her husband, and said, Send me, I pray thee, one of the young men, and one of the asses, that I may run to the man of God, and come again.
 And he said, Wherefore wilt thou go to him to day? it is neither new moon, nor sabbath.
 And she said, It shall be well.

 Psalms 81:3 Blow up the trumpet in the new moon, in the time appointed, on our solemn feast day.

 Isaiah 66:23 And it shall come to pass, that from one new moon to another, and from one sabbath to another, shall all flesh come to worship before me, saith the LORD.

 First Day of Month Follows New Moon